U.S. 2017; 97 min.

 Saturday, April 7th @ 9pm

-Followed by Q+A with Betsy West and Julie Cohen and musical performance by Kuang Hao
+Followed by Q+A with Betsy West and Julie Cohen, and new songs about RBG by Patrice Michaels with Kuang-Hao Huang, piano

 Betsy West is an award-winning filmmaker, journalist and educator.
 She was executive producer of the Makers documentary and digital project (AOL & PBS, 2012), the feature documentary The Lavender Scare (2017) and the short doc 4%: Film’s Gender Problem (Epix, 2016).
 She is a principal at Storyville Films where she co-produced Constantine’s Sword (First Run Features, 2007).